ollieatkinson/Eumorphic/README.md

 ---

 `Any`,  `[Any]` and `[String: Any]` are type-erased values which allow for the storage of heterogeneous data structures.
-Typically these erased structures are difficult to work with and are seen quite a lot with code that utilises `JSONSerialization`.
+Typically these erased structures are difficult to work with and are often seen with code that utilises `JSONSerialization` or Cocoa API's such as Bundle and UserDefaults.
 Eumorphic aims to ease the burden of use by providing a light sugar over these erased types.

-Offered in the package are the following features:

-1. Path get/set for deeply nested data
-2. Publisher for Path
-3. Path is Collection, String, Codable and Hashable
-4. AnyEumorphic for wrapping the original data structure or creating entirely new ones

 ---